 When my husband and I upgraded to a king-sized bed this spring, one of the ensuing problems we knew we’d have to tackle was the headboard.
 Our old queen-sized headboard was actually one of the first home improvement project we took on together to spruce up my then-boyfriend’s bachelor pad, but it wasn’t going to fit on our new and improved sleeping space.

 We found a great floating headboard we liked the look of on Hazzard’s Hypotheses.
-Here’s how we worked together to make it work in our bedroom.
+Here’s how we worked together to make this DIY floating headboard for our bedroom.

 It’s a little rougher than more expensive boards like pine or poplar, and you have to dig a little to find the “good ones,” but it’s also two to three times cheaper, and we liked that the wood grain had interesting designs in it.